islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 - There was a small increase in time on the view function.

-From here we can determine the majority of work being is being done by the server and redis and not the DB.
+From here we can determine the majority of work being done by the server and Redis, and not the database.
+An additional tradeoff is overhead during the save function, during both saving to the model, database and Redis.
+Since saving happens less frequently we will take the greater performance in an area that is accessed far more often.

 So far we are pretty happy with these results.